 - ATS Integration.
 Indeed integrates with dozens of popular applicant tracking systems, including ApplicantStack, CareerPlug and TalentReef.

 How much does it cost to post a job on Indeed?

 It’s free to post a job on Indeed.
-Your job posting will show up in general search results, and you can manage applicants from your account and accept mobile applications.
+Your job posting will show up in general search results, and you’ll manage applicants from your account and accept mobile applications.

 However, paying to sponsor your job posting will boost visibility, landing it higher in search results.
 Basically, more candidates will see your job posting more often if you decide to pay.

 Indeed promotes sponsored job posts to potential candidates through desktop and mobile alerts, and in email blasts.
 Sponsored jobs are 3.5 times more likely to result in a hire, according to data from Indeed.
-You can set a budget as low as $5, though Indeed will give you a recommended daily budget based on your job title.
+It’s possible to set a budget as low as $5, though Indeed will give you a recommended daily budget based on your job title.

 Indeed’s pricing model for sponsored posts is complicated.
 You set a budget and it charges you each time someone clicks on your post.
 Once you reach your budget, Indeed stops sponsoring your post, which means it will fall further back in search results over time, so fewer people will see it.

 Indeed is a job aggregator.
 So when a candidate uses it to look for a job, it searches thousands of other sources around the web, including recruiter listings and company career sites — in addition to its own listings — to gather results according to the keywords in each query.
 This means if you don’t pay to sponsor your posting, there’s a good chance it’ll get lost in the crowd.